-The case where the packet stream overruns the channel bandwidth may lead to data being discarded, which may result in decompressor context invalidation.
-It might therefore be beneficial to send a packet with only the header information and discard the payload.
-This would be helpful to maintain synchronization of the decompressor context, while efficiently using the available bandwidth.
+The case where the packet stream overruns the channel bandwidth may lead to discarded data, which may result in decompressor context invalidation.
+It might therefore be beneficial to send a packet with only the header information and to discard the payload.
+This would be helpful to maintain synchronization of the decompressor context while efficiently using the available bandwidth.